a3oYzmN4fGhm7rA4ob/user-search/README.md

 All contributions are welcome and greatly appreciated, pull request as you like.
 The most helpful contributions would be adding more social media sites to the tool, or primarily adding more scraping functionality to the `--getInfo` system (sorely needed, as I have less time these days to work on it).

 If you are not capable of or do not want to fix an error you find, please make an issue in the repo.

+> Note that any LLM generated code is not allowed and will be rejected.